How Our B2B SaaS Fractional CMO Service Works (And How It’s Different From A Traditional CMO)

 There are two common scenarios we see among B2B SaaS companies who look for a Fractional CMO:

-We’ve crafted it specifically for companies that want to increase growth and have the following qualities or characteristics:
+We offer a fractional CMO service that’s crafted specifically for companies that want to increase growth and have the following qualities or characteristics:

-1. Their in-house staff are consumed with day-to-day marketing operations.
-They feel they’re lacking the expert level guidance that would help them achieve more.
-Marketing feels tactical rather than being strategic and holistic.
+- Their in-house staff are consumed with day-to-day marketing operations.
+They feel they lack the expert level guidance that would help them achieve more.
+Marketing feels tactical rather than strategic and holistic.

 What follows is an in-depth look at our Fractional CMO service for companies that meet the criteria above.